Party vote

 Protect Māori commercial and customary fishing rights

-Support iwi and hapū-led solutions to protect or move sites affected by sea level rises
+Support iwi and hapū-led solutions to protect sites affected by sea level rises

 Consider a fund for Māori climate change researchers and scientists